SAP-samples/kyma-runtime-extension-samples/kyma-access-auth0-as-idp/README.md

 1. In your IAS tenant, create a new corporate identity provider.
    ![new-idp](assets/ias-new-idp.png)
 2. Configure the identity provider type to be `SAML 2.0 Compliant`.
-3. Under **SAML 2.0 Configuration**, upload the SAML metadata xml file that you downloaded previously, and save the configuration.
+3. Under **SAML 2.0 Configuration**, upload the SAML metadata XML file that you downloaded previously, and save the configuration.
    ![ias-upload-saml-metadata](assets/ias-upload-saml-metadata.png)

 ### Create application in IAS